lluisball/godenerg/README.md

  * Current status:

+    - The USB interface with the Axpert inverter is fairly unstable, the daemon takes care of watching over himself and restarts gracefuly if any issues happen.

     - Python 3 compatible.
 Just tested on Linux.
 No hope to get it tested on Mac or Windows unless someone helps with that.